-A compartment wall within the Horizon Offsite Steel Frame Building System can be constructed of a single steel frame wall.
-This wall can be used in situations where a building is sub-divided into different compartments, but this compartment wall must not be used where a wall is common to two or more buildings (separating wall) or where a compartment wall is used to separate dwellings from each other within a building.
-The single frame compartment wall must be designed and specified to meet the acoustic, fire and structural requirements required by the wall within the building to meet the requirements of TGD to Part B Volume 2 of the Building Regulations 1997 to 2017 for purpose groups 1(a), 1(b) and 1(d), and of TGD to Part B 2006 of the Building Regulations 1997 to 2017 for all other purpose groups to which this Certificate applies.
+A compartment wall within the Metal Frame Construction Steel Frame Building System can be constructed of a single steel frame wall.
+This wall can be used in situations where a building is subdivided into different compartments, but this compartment wall must not be used where a wall is common to two or more buildings (separating wall) or where a compartment wall is used to separate dwellings from each other within a building.
+The single frame compartment wall must be designed and specified to meet the acoustic, fire and structural requirements required by the wall within the building to meet the requirements of TGD to Part B Volume 2 of the Building Regulations 1997 to 2019 for purpose groups 1(a), 1(b) and 1(d), and of TGD to Part B 2006 of the Building Regulations 1997 to 2019 for all other purpose groups to which this Certificate applies.

-No services are allowed to run vertically or horizontally within the compartment wall and where services are required in a compartment wall, they can be accommodated by battening out the wall with timber battens or with resilient bar similar to accommodating services in a party wall.
-Services however can pass through a compartment wall, but they must appropriately protected in accordance with Section 3.5.4.1 of TGD B 2017 Volume 2 of Building Regulations 1997 to 2017 for purpose class 1(a), 1(b) & 1(d) and in accordance with Section 3.2.5.7 and 3.4 of TGD B 2006 of Building Regulations 1997 to 2017 for all other purpose classes to which this certificate applies.
-Services passing through compartment walls should be kept to a minimum and avoided where possible.
+No services are allowed to run vertically within the compartment wall and where services are required in a compartment wall, they can be accommodated by battening out the wall with timber battens or with resilient bar similar to accommodating services in a party wall.
+Services however can pass horizontally through a must wall, but they compartment appropriately protected in accordance with Section 3.5.4.1 of TGD B 2017 Volume 2 of Building Regulations 1997 to 2019 for purpose class 1(a), 1(b) & 1(d) and in accordance with Section 3.2.5.7 and 3.4 of TGD B 2006 of Building Regulations 1997 to 2019 for all other purpose classes to which this certificate applies.
+Services passing horizontally compartment walls should be kept to a minimum and avoided where possible.